parhelia512/MinGW-GDC/README.md

 =========

  * Lastest working:
-   * D2.062 GCC 4.8.0
+   * D2.066 GCC 5.3.0

 This is a script for building a GCC+GDC compiler targetting MS Windows.
 The script can be run:
-- from Windows, using MinGW's MSYS2 environment.
+- from MS Windows, using MinGW's MSYS2 environment.
 - from GNU/Linux (Tested under Debian).

-The built compiler runs under the system it was built from.
+The resulting compiler will run under the system it was built from.
+In one word, you will get a native compiler, targetting MS Windows.
 The script handles all dependencies (automatic download).

 Building
 --------

-* If building for MS Windows, install MSYS2 [[http://mingw.org]]
+* If building from MS Windows, you will need MSYS2 [[http://mingw.org]]

 * Download the latest MinGW-GDC head

   $ git clone https://github.com/Ace17/MinGW-GDC.git

-* Enter directory and run
+* Enter an output directory (e.g: /tmp/gdc-build ) and from it, run

-  $ ./build.sh /path/to/output/directory
+  $ /path/to/MinGW-GDC/build_gnu

-  To enable parallel builds, type instead:
-  $ MAKE='make -j8' ./build.sh /path/to/output/directory
+The script keeps track of what has already been done.
+In case of an interruption, you may just run it again from the same directory: the build will resume where it was left.

 Common Issues
 -------------